cz4fy/ps239t-final-project/README.md

 --------------

 * lakemerritt-ggplot.pdf: Static map that shows where photos are taken around lake merritt.
-* lakemerritt.html: Exported interactive leafmap from Rstudio.
+* lakemerritt.html: Exported interactive map from Rstudio.
 * lakemerritt_photo_heatmap.png: Generated with CartoDB Density Map option to display where most photos are taken.
 * lakemerritt_geojson: Geojson file that is hosted on github to display points and urls.
 * slides_update.pdf: Presentation slides that document the process.